William R. Roberts: Congress

+Roberts had been elected to Congress in 1870 from the Fifth Congressional District in Manhattan, winning some 13,000 of the 15,000 votes cast.
 Roberts was elected to the House of Representatives as a Democrat twice, to the Forty-second and Forty-third Congresses (March 4, 1871 - March 4, 1875).
 As a congressman, Roberts criticised the Republican government for its policy towards the former confederate states, opposed the increasing power of railroad barons, advocated for greater protection for American citizens living in foreign countries (with Fenians imprisoned in Canada in mind), supported civil rights for black people and was critical of British foreign policy.
+He was noted for voting against, and subsequently declining to accept, a $5,000 back-payment awarded to members of Congress, and was one of only two Democrats to vote for a supplemental bill in 1873 guaranteeing the rights of African Americans.
+On 20 May 1872 he delivered a speech to the House on the Alabama Claims, describing the damage inflicted on Union shipping by British-built Confederate vessels, which contemporaries described as one of the ablest presentments of Great Britain's position on the matter.